 c.
 Future tense needs will (shall) + verb.

-- I run a marathon this year. (present)
+- I run a marathon twice a year. (present)

 - I ran a marathon last year. (past)

 - I will run a marathon next year. (future)